Mantras of the India Sanskrit language are energy-based sound formulas. Learn how this ancient spiritual technology can benefit your life.

 Tools of Consciousness

-Sanskrit Mantras and Sutras are vibrational energy formulas.
-Whereas Most other languages create words with meaning.
+Mantras and sutras are Sanskrit terms.
+They are essentially vibrational energy formulas.
+Most other languages create words based on their meaning, whereas they mantras are based on the energy they produce.
+We can vocalize them or use them silently.
 Mantras are sounds that vibrate with the energy centers of the human nervous system known as Chakras.

-These energy vibrations are used to generate and enliven both physical and spiritual energy.
-In essence, these formulas are energy tools of consciousness exploration.
+Many cultures around the world have used these vibrational energy formulas for centuries.
+They generate and enliven both physical and spiritual energy.
+These formulas are basic tools for exploring and altering consciousness.
 Mantras have some unique characteristics:

 - They are language-independent, pronunciation remaining the same in all languages.

-- These tools come from the Sanskrit language.
-But, they are not a direct translation.
+- Most come from the Sanskrit language, but they are not a direct translation.

-- The sounds of the language are only coincidental to the meaning in the language.
+- The sounds of the language are only coincidental to the meaning in language.

 How Tools of Consciousness Work

-The discovery and development of Mantras pre-dates written history.
-And, no one can say for sure exactly who or how they came to be.
-Almost all historians agree that Brahmin priests of Hinduism kept the secrets of the Vedic oral tradition.
-They alone knew these word formulas.
-They used them in the course of their priestly duties to maintain the cosmos and sacred order (Rta or dharma).
+The discovery and development of mantras pre-dates written history.
+So, no one can say for sure who or how they found or developed.
+Almost all historians agree that Brahmin priests of Hinduism are the first compile and use the secrets of the Vedic oral tradition.
+These priests used them in the course of their priestly duties to maintain the cosmos and sacred order (Rta or dharma).

 Eventually, mantras and sutras became known to the general population.
 What’s important is that they understood the power of words.
 And they learned and how they shape reality.
 Thus, making them tools of consciousness to raise the vibration of everyone.

-In the end, what matters is that they work.
-The mantra can generate and resonance with specific types of important.
-And, like most medical treatments, no one knows exactly how they work.
+What matters is that these tools work, they produce the desired result.
+They are like most medical treatments.
+No one knows how many medical treatments work, but we know they do.
 All one can say for sure is that when done correctly, there is a result.
 Sometimes this result is experiential, and sometimes it is also physical.

 How Mantras and Sutras Differ

-The Vedic tradition of Patanjali, the Siddhis, uses Sutras.
+The Vedic tradition of Patanjali, the Siddhis, is based on the use of sutras.
 This is one of the advanced levels of meditation.
 One needs a solid practical foundation of practice using Japa or some other form of meditation before learning.